All Products

 China (Beijing): POST https://dashscope.aliyuncs.com/compatible-mode/v1/chat/completions

-The following example shows a script that calls the API using the cURL command.
+The following example shows how to call the API using a cURL command.

 Note

-If you have not configured the API key as an environment variable, you must replace $DASHSCOPE_API_KEY with your API key.
+If you have not configured the API key as an environment variable, replace $DASHSCOPE_API_KEY with your API key.

 Non-streaming output